PHOTO GALLERY: Miss Mississippi contestants sign autographs at George Carr dealership - The Vicksburg Post

 The annual George Carr Miss Mississippi Autograph Party took place on Wednesday morning at George Carr Buick Cadillac GMC in Vicksburg.

-Miss Mississippi contestants from across the state were in attendance at the party, signing autographs and taking photos with wellwishers.
+Miss Mississippi contestants from across the state were in attendance at the party, signing autographs and taking photos with well-wishers.
 The autograph party has been hosted by the George Carr dealership for more than 20 years.

 Preliminary competitions for the Miss Mississippi Competition will begin at 7 p.m.
 Wednesday, Thursday and Friday.
 The final night of the competition will begin at 8 p.m.
 Saturday.
 All competitions will be held at the Vicksburg Convention Center, 1600 Dr. Briggs Hopson Blvd.